COVID-19 Pandemic Has Left Many Area Pharmacists Feeling Stretched Too Thin And Fearful Of Making Mistakes

 And according to the National Community Pharmacists Association, about 70% of independent pharmacists say they are struggling to fill staff positions, like pharmacy technicians.

-Rite Aid pharmacy technician specialist Sonya Alfano said it wasn’t like that before the pandemic.
+A Rite Aid pharmacy technician said it wasn’t like this before the pandemic, and she understands why.

-“It’s hard to even just try to balance out prescriptions, which is like literally our sole purpose.
-Now it’s like COVID, COVID, COVID.
-I don’t want somebody to get the wrong medication, get the wrong vaccine, get the wrong whatever because we’re feeling pressure from all sides,” Alfano said.
+“It’s hard to even just try to balance out doing prescriptions, which is like literally our sole purpose, or it was our sole purpose.
+Now it’s just like COVID, COVID, COVID,” she said.”
+I don’t want somebody to get the wrong medication, get the wrong vaccine because we’re feeling pressure from all sides.”

-However, those CBS2 spoke with say when they asked for additional staffing corporate reminds them of the budget, which makes them question if they will ever get what is needed to properly and safely do their job.

-And hanging up the white coat is a move some are making of the the fear of the stress of being stretched too thin could end deadly.MORE NEWS: New Study Says COVID-19 Vaccines Are Safe For Cancer Patients Receiving Chemotherapy, Radiation, And Immunotherapy

 CBS2 reached out to Rite Aid for comment, but did not hear back.